 1. General Merchandise Warehouse

-These ordinary warehouses store goods that do not require any special conditions.
+These ordinary general merchandise warehouses store goods that do not require any special conditions.
 For instance, garments, books, furniture.
 They are the most common type of warehouses as they require significantly less investment in comparison to others.

 2. Cold Storage Warehouse